 To TGbf Editor: Please delete the text in P116 from L1 to L5, and modify the following texts in P116L7.

-If the SBP Request subfield is set to 1,
+If the SBP Request subfield is equal to 1,

+The SBP Procedure Expiry Exponent field contains an unsigned integer.
+It is encoded according to the conventions in 9.2.2 (Conventions).
+The SBP procedure expiry timer value is set to 2(SBP Procedure Expiry Exponent+8) ms. It is a time after which the SBP procedure is terminated, if there are no frame exchange sequences (see 11.55.2.4 (Termination)).

 — The Sensing Responder subfield is set to 1 to indicate …

 …